 We live in an age, in which we have access to a lot of incredible ingredients and brilliant recipes from all around the world.
 This is especially great for people looking for an alternative, meatless source of fat and protein.
 And while a lot of us are already pretty acquainted with tofu - and a lot of tofu-based meals - it's definitely not the only soy-based meat alternative out there.
 Another great option is tempeh - and recently, it's been gaining a lot of popularity.

-So what is it, what is it good for - and is it better than tofu?
+The question we all want to be answered, especially vegans looking for various protein sources, is what is it good for - and is it better than tofu?
 Let's have a look.

 What is tempeh?

 Tempeh is a soy-based meat alternative, that comes from Indonesia - and until the 1970s, it mostly stayed there.
 But in the last few decades, it made its way to Western cuisines, and now it's pretty common to find tempeh in your local supermarket.

 And while the main ingredient in tempeh is good old plain soybeans - it's absolutely not the limit.
 Any bean or grain can be used to change and amplify the taste of this product.
 And some creative masters go a step further and power up their tempeh with seaweed, seasonings, or even vegetables.
 The sky is the limit.

 Tempeh, protein-packed and powerful, is incredibly rich in nutrients.
 In an 84g serving of tempeh, you'll find 162 calories and 15 grams of protein.
 It's high in proteins (because it's more compact than other soy-based products) and low in carbs.

 It's an excellent source of dairy-free calcium, with one cup containing two-thirds of the calcium you'd find in a cup of whole milk.